 Of course, the bank offers more stability over lenders that are not regulated as closely.
 This means increased stability and less stress about where the funds are coming from.
 Its prominence also means a no-hassle approach to constantly fluctuating terms or rates that could become costly as students reduce their debts.

 Remember, when shopping for student loans, always compare your options.
 We recommend Credible, where you can compare Citizen's Bank against other lenders.
 Plus, College Investor readers can get a $750 bonus when they refinance with Credible a loan over $100,000, or $200 for a loan less than $100,000.
 That's a great deal!
 See how Citizens Bank compares!

 People with lower credit scores may have trouble securing a loan through Citizen's Bank.
 Although the bank does not disclose the actual minimum credit score, it is implied to be 700 to 750.
 For that reason, know your credit score before even attempting an application with the bank.

-Prices and Fees
+Rates and Fees

 A great feature for the bank is lack of fees.
 Unlike some programs, Citizen's does not charge a fee for the application or processing.
 Even accessing your credit score is covered for no additional charge.
 There is also great news for anyone looking to finish out their loan early.
 The no-fee approach to repaying a loan before its due date encourages students to throw as much as they can towards payments, which means less money spent on interest overall.

-If you have an account at Citizens Bank or has ever had a student loan in the past, the APR may be lowered.
+If you have an account at Citizens Bank or has ever had a student loan in the past, the APR may be lowered by 0.25%.
 Automatic deductions each month can result in APRs being lowered by up to 0.25%.

 Easy To Reach